rahildoshi97/materforge/docs/explanation/design_philosophy.md

 ## Integration with pystencils

-PyMatLib integrates with [pystencils](https://pycodegen.pages.i10git.cs.fau.de/pystencils/) through the following workflow:
+MaterForge integrates with [pystencils](https://pycodegen.pages.i10git.cs.fau.de/pystencils/) through the following workflow:

-1. **Symbolic Definition**: Material properties are defined symbolically in PyMatLib using YAML configurations
+1. **Symbolic Definition**: Material properties are defined symbolically in MaterForge using YAML configurations
 2. **Property Processing**: The parsing system converts YAML definitions into SymPy expressions
 3. **Symbolic Evaluation**: Material properties can be evaluated at specific temperatures or kept as symbolic expressions
 4. **Simulation Integration**: Symbolic expressions can be used directly in pystencils-based simulations

-This integration allows PyMatLib to leverage:
+This integration allows MaterForge to leverage:
 - Symbolic mathematics from SymPy for property relationships
 - Temperature-dependent material properties in numerical simulations
 - Flexible property definitions that adapt to simulation needs

 ## Property Type System

-PyMatLib uses a sophisticated property type detection system with six distinct types:
+MaterForge uses a sophisticated property type detection system with six distinct types:

 ### Six Property Types